 The SPSCC Counseling Center, located in the Center for Student Success (Building 22 Room 260) on the Mottman campus, provides counselors registered in the state of Washington to provide short-term personal and mental health counseling services.
 When students have issues or concerns that require long-term counseling, counselors assist students with initial referrals to community resources and may also consult with community agencies.
+College counselors are aware of the process to enable persons they are counseling to report crimes on a voluntary confidential basis.
 Brochures listing community resources are available in the Counseling Center.